-He’s on track to graduate with a degree in kinesiology-sports management, he’s the student assistant coach for the men’s basketball team, and last year he started the Blugold Basketball Club with four friends, a club that already has grown to include 80 students.
+He was the student assistant coach for the men’s basketball team, and last year he started the Blugold Basketball Club with four friends, a club that already has grown to include 80 students.

 When it was time to add an internship to his already impressive resume, Jiang again decided to think big, this time setting his sights on the NBA.